• Home

 Find a Support Group

-The resources provided through NAMI Whatcom and namiwhatcom.org are not a substitute for the knowledge, skill, and judgment of qualified professionals.
+.The resources provided through NAMI Whatcom and namiwhatcom.org are not a substitute for the knowledge, skill, and judgment of qualified professionals.
 Should you have any health, medical or disability questions or concerns, please consult a physician or other health care professional.
 To find a professional, you may use our provider directory.

 NAMI Whatcom is fully inclusive of individuals and families of all backgrounds and cultures.
 Our affiliate collaborates with others to advocate for system change and public policies that best support recovery and resiliency for those living with mental illness.
+NAMI Whatcom is a non-profit exempt corporation under 501(c)3.

 Copyright © NAMI Whatcom